-After you know the name and stage of the cancer, you can get more information about it by going to Cancer A-Z or by calling 1-800-227-2345 and talking with a cancer information specialist.
+After you know the name and stage of the cancer, you can find your cancer type to get more information about or call 1-800-227-2345 to talk with a cancer information specialist.

 Cancer treatment varies a lot depending on the type and stage of the cancer.
 The most common treatments for cancer are surgery, chemotherapy, and/or radiation.
 Treatment may mean time in the hospital or making many trips to a clinic for radiation or chemotherapy.
 The patient may be able to go to some treatments on their own.
 For other treatments, someone may need to drive or go along.
 The person with cancer may need more than one type of treatment, and each type comes with its own challenges.

 You’ll want to be sure that you understand the treatment options chosen by the patient and doctor, since you will probably be helping plan how to make it happen.
 If you’d like to read more about treatments and their expected side effects contact your American Cancer Society.

 Treatment can be long or fairly short, but even short treatments tend to disrupt a person’s life for several weeks.
 As the caregiver, your life and your family’s lives may be disrupted, too.
 You may find that you need to take time off from work.
 See If You Are About to Become a Cancer Caregiver for more on this.

 During treatment, you’ll want to learn about general cancer info, treatment effects, and how to manage side effects.

 Some questions that you may want to discuss with the cancer team ahead of time are:

 Again, you’ll want to write this information down and keep it handy.
 This can really help if you or someone else runs into problems later.